How to generate an SSH key pair in Mac OS?

 You can generate a key in Mac OS using the ssh-keygen command.
 You should run it in Terminal or iTerm and specify a type of encryption.
 You will also be asked for a file in which the key should be saved to and for a passphrase (password) for the key:

 Generating public/private rsa key pair.

 Enter file in which to save the key (/Users/user/.ssh/id_rsa): id_rsa

 Your public key has been saved in id_rsa.pub.

 The key fingerprint is:

-This will create a private key written to ~/.ssh/id_dsa and a public key written to ~/.ssh/id_dsa.pub.
+This will create a private key written to ~/id_rsa and a public key written to ~/id_rsa.pub.
 The passphrase is used to protect your key.
 You will be asked for it when you load your key.
-You can do that using the following command:
+You can load the key using the following command: